BreakingBytes/breakingbytes.github.io/content/Mismatch_from_cross-string_shade.md

 Very clever!
 Go team!
 Luckily for the shaded module, that current is also very close to its max power point, which is only down 75% thanks to the activated bypass diodes.
-Recall in the parallel shade scenario, then entire string was down.
+Recall in the parallel shade scenario, the entire string was down.

 ![20 string PV system with cross-string shade](./images/cross-string-mismatch/pvmod1-20strings.png)